workbit-io/workbit-dev-task/README.md

     * Seperate pages from courses in the data file and update, demonstrating an understanding of how noSQL databases relate data across collections.
     * Replace the technology used to render the data in the webpage demonstrating your understanding of an MVC framework.
     * Add in unit tests to demonstrate your understanding of automated tests.
+    * Using jQuery, add a CSS animation to the course titles after the data has been displayed demonstrating your understanding of jQuery.